 'The best known of these practices is The Sissinghurst Prune where lax stems are bent back to the ground and tied to stakes to force flowers to break along the length of the stems in summer.'

-3. Go for a formal rose garden layout
+3. Go for a formal layout for your landscaping

 At Morden Hall Park, Jade Wall and her team look after a 100-year-old formal rose garden.
 Generally speaking, a formal rose garden design would see different varieties kept separate.
 This is how Jade and her team keeps their landscaping with roses formal too.
 'We only plant roses of a single variety in a bed with no underplanting of herbaceous or annual flowers.'